SenseLogic/BASIL/README.md

 ## Features

 *   Describes database schemas through a concise textual specification.
+*   Fills the database with user provided data.
-*   Generates fake data based on the column name, type and properties.
+*   Generates the remaining data based on the column names, types and properties.
-*   Exports the database schema and data in several formats :
+*   Exports the database schema and data in the following formats :
-    *   UML schema file.
+    *   UML
-    *   SQL schema and data files.
+    *   SQL
-    *   CQL schema and data files.
+    *   CQL
+*   Instantiates template code for the following languages :
-    *   Go type file.
+    *   Go
-    *   Generis type, query, response, request and route files.
+    *   Generis.
-    *   Crystal type file.
+    *   Crystal.
     *   C# type file.
     *   Rust type file.